Pat Lesser Harbottle: 1957–2025

 Lesser continued her golf career in 1957 as a United Airlines employee.
 As Pat Harbottle, she stopped playing golf that year.
 Due to pregnancy, she did not enter the 1958 Curtis Cup.
-Harbottle returned to golf the following year.
+Lesser Harbottle returned to golf the following year.

-Harbottle won the 1965 Pacific Northwest Golf Association Women's Amateur.
+Lesser Harbottle won the 1965 Pacific Northwest Golf Association Women's Amateur.
 She was also first at the 1974 WSWGA Championship.
-At the U.S. Senior Women's Amateur, Harbottle was tied for eighth place during 1984.
+At the U.S. Senior Women's Amateur, she was tied for eighth place during 1984.
 With the Tacoma Country and Golf Club, she was a member from 1960 to the mid-2020s.
 She accumulated 23 wins there by 2016.

 Honors, personal life and death

 The Pat Lesser Harbottle Invitational was created in 2014 by Tacoma Country and Golf Club.
-Harbottle joined the PNGA Hall of Fame in 1985 and the Washington Sports Hall of Fame in 1999.
+Lesser Harbottle joined the PNGA Hall of Fame in 1985 and the Washington Sports Hall of Fame in 1999.
 She was also a member of the Seattle University Athletics Hall of Fame.
-Harbottle had five children during her marriage.
+Lesser Harbottle had five children during her marriage.

-Harbottle died on July 30, 2025, at the age of 91.
+Lesser Harbottle died on July 30, 2025, at the age of 91.